cloudmailin/docs.cloudmailin.com/docs/faqs.md

 Certain HTTP status codes can be used to reject messages and alert the sender such as 403, 404 and 422.

 If you give a status code that rejects the message such as 422 you can also set a message to go with it.
 Simply set the content type of this response to _text/plain_ and your HTTP response will be included in the error message sent to the server.

+I am receiving an error trying to create my custom domain?
+-
+You must make sure that your setup your DNS entries with either a CNAME or MX records pointing to CloudMailin before trying to enter a custom domain in the control panel.
+If you try to enter your custom domain first it will fail to validate stating that the DNS records cannot be found.
+Take a look [here](custom_domains) for more information about setting up your custom domains.